philfung/add-to-homescreen/README.md

 Here's an [example implementation](https://github.com/philfung/add-to-homescreen/blob/main/index.html).

+#### Special Case: calling the UI later
-Special Case: if you're calling the UI NOT onload, but sometime after (for example, in an onclick() handler for an "Install App" button), then you should still create your the instance onload, but call your UI later on the instance variable with .show()):
+ 2-alternate. if you're calling the UI NOT onload, but sometime after (for example, in an onclick() handler for an "Install App" button), then you should still create your the instance onload, but call your UI later on the instance variable with .show()):

   `index.html`